Mighty Morphin Power Rangers

-Mighty Morphin Power Rangers (MMPR) is an American superhero television series that premiered on August 28, 1993, on the Fox Kids programming block.
-The show adapted stock footage from Japanese television series Kyōryū Sentai Zyuranger (1992–1993), which was the 16th installment of Toei's Super Sentai franchise.
-The second and third seasons of the show drew elements and stock footage from Gosei Sentai Dairanger and Ninja Sentai Kakuranger, respectively.
-The series was produced and distributed by Saban Entertainment.
+Mighty Morphin Power Rangers (MMPR) is an American superhero television series produced by Saban Entertainment, which aired from August 28, 1993 to November 27, 1995, on the Fox Kids programming block, lasting three seasons.
+The series drew elements and stock footage from Super Sentai, a Japanese television series by Toei Company.
+Each season was inspired by Kyoryu Sentai Zyuranger, Gosei Sentai Dairanger, and Ninja Sentai Kakuranger, respectively.
+The series is the first entry of the Power Rangers franchise.

+The series follows a group of teenagers from the fictional city of Angel Grove, California, chosen by the intergalactic being Zordon, to transform into the Power Rangers, a group of warriors prepared to fight against evil monsters sent from space by witch Rita Repulsa and her minions.

-It is the first entry of the Power Rangers franchise, which became a 1990s pop culture phenomenon, along with a large line of toys produced by Bandai, live tours, home media releases, and other merchandise, generating 1 billion dollars in revenue by 1995.
-It lasted three seasons and it was followed in 1996 by a mini-series titled Mighty Morphin Alien Rangers, while a global storyline would continue until its seventh season, titled Power Rangers Lost Galaxy.
-The subsequent seasons of the Power Rangers series would not be sequels or spin-offs in the traditional sense, having self-contained plots with no strong connection with the original series, while still taking place in the same universe.
+Mighty Morphin Power Rangers became a 1990s pop culture phenomenon, along with a large line of toys produced by Bandai, live tours, home media releases, and other merchandise, generating $1 billion in revenue by 1995.
+The third season of the show was immediately followed by mini-series Mighty Morphin Alien Rangers in 1996, spawning a long-lasting television franchise.

+While a global storyline would continue in Power Rangers Zeo, Power Rangers Turbo, Power Rangers in Space (which would function respectively as the fourth, fifth, sixth seasons and would be grouped as the "Zordon Era"), subsequent seasons of the Power Rangers series would not be sequels or spin-offs in the traditional sense, having self-contained plots without any strong connections to the original series, while still set in the same universe.
 However, cast members and elements from Mighty Morphin Power Rangers would still be present on future iterations of the franchise, most notably, Jason David Frank reprising his role of Tommy Oliver in Power Rangers Dino Thunder.

 The original series also spawned the feature film Mighty Morphin Power Rangers: The Movie, released by 20th Century Fox on June 30, 1995.
-Despite mixed reviews, it was a success at the box office and earned a cult following.
-A second film titled Turbo: A Power Rangers Movie was released in 1997.
+Despite mixed reviews, it was a success at the box office and earned a cult following..

 In 2017, a feature film titled Power Rangers was released, serving as a reboot for the franchise.
 Due to both the film's financial failure and Hasbro's acquisition of the franchise in 2018, another reboot is in development.

-A television special titled Mighty Morphin Power Rangers: Once & Always commemorated the 30th anniversary of the series and premiered on Netflix on April 19, 2023, with returning cast members David Yost, Walter Emanuel Jones, Steve Cardenas, Johnny Yong Bosch, Karan Ashley, Catherine Sutherland, Barbara Goodson and Richard Steven Horvitz reprising their roles, joined by Charlie Kersh, who portrayed Minh, the daughter of Trini Kwan.
+A television special titled Mighty Morphin Power Rangers: Once & Always commemorated the 30th anniversary of the series and premiered on Netflix on April 19, 2023.